Marie-Donnie/juice/README.md

 ## Configuration

 There is a sample configuration you can use `cp conf.yaml.sample conf.yaml` You can then change *conf.yaml* according to your needs.
+For instance, change the value of database from cockroachdb to mariadb or galera to go with the mariadb or a galera replicated database.

 ## Launch

-Launch with `./juice.py deploy` or `./juice.py deploy --db=<db>` with db being 'cockroachdb' (default) or 'mariadb'.
+Launch with `./juice.py deploy`.

-Once it has been launched, you can destroy the containers using `./juice destroy` and then restart them with `./juice prepare --db=<db>`.
+Once it has been launched, you can destroy the containers using `./juice destroy` and then restart them with `./juice deploy`.

 ## Full experiment